NHLI-Respiratory-Epi/Endometriosis/README.md

-# Incidence, prevalence and symptom burden of endometriosis in England: A population-based cohort study #
+# Incidence and prevalence of endometriosis in England: A population-based cohort study #

 ## Data source
 These codelists were derived from the CPRD data dictionary, reported codes are in the form of SNOMED CT.